ooples/pine_script_docs/source/Where_can_I_get_more_information.rst

   Script (as well as other features) is regularly published on `TradingView's blog <https://www.tradingview.com/blog/en/category/market-analysis/pine/>`__.

-* TradingView's *Public Library* contains all user-published scripts.
-All published scripts are also listed in the `Scripts <https://www.tradingview.com/script/>`__ section of the tradingview.com home page and in the *Indicators* |rarr| *Public Library* dialog box.
+* TradingView's `Public Library <https://www.tradingview.com/script/>`__ contains all user-published scripts.
+  They can also be accessed from charts using the "Indicators & Strategies" button and the "Public Library" tab of the script searching dialog box.

 External resources
 ------------------

-- `PineCoders <https://pinecoders.com>`__ publishes useful information for Pine coders.
+- The `PineCoders <https://www.tradingview.com/u/PineCoders/#published-scripts>`__` account on TradingView publishes useful information for Pine coders.
+  They also have content on their `website <https://www.pinecoders.com/>`__.
 - `Kodify <https://kodify.net/tradingview-programming-articles>`__ has TradingView tutorials on various topics for beginners and more experienced coders alike.
   Topics include plotting, alerts, strategy orders, and complete example indicators and strategies.
 - `Backtest Rookies <https://backtest-rookies.com/category/tradingview>`__ publishes good quality blog articles focusing on realizing specific tasks in Pine.
-- There is a Pine Script community growing on `StackOverflow <https://stackoverflow.com/questions/tagged/pine-script>`__ where you can ask questions.
-See questions tagged with *pine-script*.
+- You can ask questions about programming in Pine in the ``[pine-script]`` tag on `StackOverflow <https://stackoverflow.com/questions/tagged/pine-script>`__.